jtittle89/Tidal-Wave-Auto-Spa-Marketing-Performance-Customer-Lifecycle-Analytics/README.md

 Tools:

-SQL: Perform analysis on datasets to uncover insights and trends.

 Power BI: Build reports and dashboards to tell data insight stories through visualizations and interactivity, leading to efficient business decisions.

 Python